svb1995/skyhound/README.md

-Hello, wecome to the readme
+Hello, welcome to the readme